vkhazin/fe-intro-courseware/README.md

 ## Overview and Objectives

-Steve Jobs, a founder of Apple once said: "Everybody in this country should learn how to program a computer... because it teaches you how to think."
+Steve Jobs, a founder of Apple, once said: "Everybody in this country should learn how to program a computer... because it teaches you how to think."

 The course will teach how to program a front-end for an application using Html, CSS, and JavaScript